-The Group responds to its customers' needs for ease of access to tools and equipment by operating its businesses from more than 265 locations across the United Kingdom and Ireland.
-The core HSS network comprised a national distribution centre, ten regional distribution centres, 25 local distribution centres and over 230 trading locations across the United Kingdom and Ireland.
-Its ABird and Apex networks comprise 14 depots and the UK Platforms network comprises 12 depots.
+The Group responds to its customers' needs for ease of access to tools and equipment by operating its businesses from more than 300 locations across the United Kingdom and Ireland.
+As at 26 December 2015 the core HSS network comprised a national distribution centre, 9 regional distribution centres, 27 local distribution centres and over 288 trading locations across the United Kingdom and Ireland.
+Its ABird and Apex networks comprise 13 depots, the UK Platforms network comprises 13 depots and All Seasons Hire operates from 4 locations.
+As part of the Group's continuous development and transformation the Group is in the process of developing the Group's national distribution centre into an enhanced National Distribution & Engineering Centre ("NDEC"), due to open in H1 2016.
+The opening of the NDEC will facilitate further changes to the existing regional and local distribution centres which are detailed in "Business-Logistics and Operations-New National Distribution & Engineering Centre ("NDEC")".